tomkeuper/Documentation/docs/BedWars2023/configuration/shop.md

         content-settings:
           weight: 1
 ```
-If you buy a content from that shop category with weight 2 you won't be able to buy content with lower weight in this category.
+If you buy a content from that shop category with weight 2, you won't be able to buy content with a lower weight in this category.
 Like this:
 ```yaml
 armor-category:
     category-content: